Titus (film): Plot

-Aaron frames Titus' sons Martius and Quintus and for the murder of Bassianus with a forged letter outlining their plan to kill him.
+Aaron frames Titus' sons Martius and Quintus for the murder of Bassianus with a forged letter outlining their plan to kill him.
 Angry, the Emperor arrests them.
-Later on, Marcus takes Lavinia to her father, who's overcome with grief.
-He and his remaining son Lucius begged for the lives of Martius and Quintus, but the two are found guilty and are marched off to execution.
-Aaron enters, and tells Titus, Lucius, and Marcus the emperor will spare the prisoners if one of the three sacrifices a hand.
+Later on, Marcus takes Lavinia to her father, who is overcome with grief.
+He and his remaining son Lucius beg for the lives of Martius and Quintus, but the two are found guilty and are marched off to execution.
+Aaron enters and tells Titus, Lucius and Marcus that the emperor will spare the prisoners if one of the three sacrifices a hand.
 Each demands the right to do so.
 Titus has Aaron cut off his (Titus's) left hand and take it to the emperor.
 Aaron's story is revealed to have been false, as a messenger brings Titus the heads of his sons and his own severed hand.
 In Renaissance semiotics, the hand is a representation of political and personal agency.
 With his hand chopped off, Titus has truly lost power.
 Desperate for revenge, Titus orders Lucius to flee Rome and raise an army among their former enemy, the Goths.

 Titus' grandson (Lucius' son and the boy from the opening), who helped Titus read to Lavinia, complains she will not leave his books alone.
 In the book, she indicates to Titus and Marcus the story of Philomela, in which a similarly mute victim "wrote" the name of her wrongdoer.
 Marcus gives her a stick to hold with her mouth and stumps.
 She writes the names of her attackers on the ground.
 Titus vows revenge.
 Feigning madness, he ties written prayers for justice to arrows and commands his kinsmen to aim them at the sky so they may reach the gods.
 Understanding the method in Titus' "madness", Marcus directs the arrows to land inside the palace of Saturninus, who is enraged by this added to the fact Lucius is at the gates of Rome with an army of Goths.

 Tamora delivers a mixed-race child, fathered by Aaron.
 To hide his affair from the Emperor, Aaron kills the nurse and flees with the baby.
 Lucius, marching on Rome with an army of Goths, captures Aaron and threatens to hang the infant.
-To save the baby, Aaron reveals the entire plot to Lucius, relishing every murder, rape and dismemberment.
+To save the baby, Aaron reveals the entire plot to Lucius; relishing every murder, rape, and dismemberment.